cmu-sei/iides/documentation/example_jsons/example4.md

    - U.S. Intelligence Community
 - **`Incident role`**:
    - *V*: Primary Victim - The organization was the primary victim organization of the insider's actions.
+## Organization

+- **`Id`**:
+   - organization--df77b634-a57b-4654-8e1e-77fd5220fe81
+- **`Name`**:
+   - Chinese Intelligence Agency
+- **`Country`**:
+   - CN
+- **`Small business`**:
+ False
+- **`Industry sector`**:
+   - *92*: Public Administration - Federal/State/Local administration and the oversight of public programs.
+- **`Industry subsector`**:
+   - *92.811*: National Security - This industry comprises government establishments of the Armed Forces, including the National Guard, primarily engaged in national security and related activities.
+- **`Business`**:
+   - The Chinese Intelligence Agency is a Chinese agency focused on foreign intelligence and national security.
+- **`Parent company`**:
+   - Chinese National Government
+- **`Incident role`**:
+   - *B*: Beneficiary - The organization accepted trade secrets, customer lists, intellectual property, etc. that the insider obtained through the incident.
 ## Detection

+The insider willingly contacted an acquaintance who worked in the CIA to get in touch with CIA security, indicating to the acquaintance that they had been approached by Chinese intelligence agents.
+There were CIA and FBI agents present during the interview, and the insider was 'visibly surprised' when secure chat messages showing their espionage appeared on the screen.
+The FBI agents then realized that something was astray and investigated the insider thoroughly.

 - **`Id`**:
    - detection--28ab62a7-ef29-478d-9fcd-b06bd11dfbc6